Air Conditioner Repair Checklist

 If your thermostat isn’t telling your air conditioner to run, it won’t switch on.

 The most important step is ensuring it’s switched to “cool” and not “heat.”
 Otherwise your air conditioner will probably not switch on.
-Or you may have warm air moving from vents being the furnace is on instead.
+You may also have warm air moving from vents being the furnace is on instead.

 If you’re using a traditional thermostat: